 UK & Eire:

-Edinburgh (Fringe, International TV Festival & Hogmanay), Cardiff (Wales Millennium Centre), Dublin (Samuel Beckett Theatre), Brighton (Dome), Manchester (Pride & Lowry), Milton Keynes (International Festival), Glastonbury, Bestival, Latitude, T in the Park, 9 tours
+Edinburgh (Fringe, International TV Festival & Hogmanay), Cardiff (Wales Millennium Centre), Dublin (Samuel Beckett Theatre), Brighton (Dome), Manchester (Pride & Lowry), Milton Keynes (International Festival), Glastonbury, Bestival, Latitude, T in the Park, 9 UK Tours

 International: